Screening and Prevention

 The large intestine (also called the large bowel), consists of the colon and rectum, which is the final part of your digestive system.
 Cancer of the lining of the large intestine is called colorectal cancer.

-Although colorectal cancer is the second most common cause of death from cancer in the United States, it is one of the few cancers that doctors can prevent.
+Although colorectal cancer is the second most common cause of death from cancer in the United States, it is one of the few cancers that can be prevented.
+If cancer is present, it can also be caught at an early stage.
+Colorectal cancer prevention and early detection are done through screening, which means testing people who do not have symptoms.

-Most colon cancers start out as small growths (polyps) which form on the lining of the large intestine.
-Over a period of five to ten years, some of these polyps can become cancers.
-During a colonoscopy (one type of colorectal cancer screening test) a doctor can find and remove polyps in the large intestine.
-This causes no pain.
+Most colorectal cancers start out as small growths (polyps) that form on the lining of the large intestine.
+Over a period of about ten years, some of these polyps can become cancers.
+During a colonoscopy (which is one type of colorectal cancer screening test) a doctor can find and remove polyps in the large intestine.
+Removing polyps is entirely painless.
 Finding and removing these polyps dramatically reduces the chances of cancer developing.
-About 30 percent of people who are screened for colorectal cancer are found to have polyps.
+About 40% of people who are screened for colorectal cancer are found to have polyps.

-If colorectal cancer is found at an early stage, a person's chances of living longer than five years may be as great as 95%.
+A very small minority of people may be found to already have colorectal cancer on a screening exam.
+If colorectal cancer is found at an early stage, a person's chances of living five years or longer may be as high as 90% or more.
 If colorectal cancer is found at a late stage, a person may have only a 10% chance of living for five years.
-The earlier cancer is found, the better your chances of survival.
+The earlier cancer is found, the easier it is to treat and the better the chances of survival.

-Because most polyps – and many colon cancers – have no symptoms, it's very important to have a colorectal cancer screening.
+Because most polyps and many colorectal cancers have no symptoms, it's very important to have a colorectal cancer screening to find the polyps and prevent them from having a chance to develop into colorectal cancer.

 Who should have a colorectal cancer screening?

-- Anyone with a personal history of colon polyps
+• Anyone with a personal history of colorectal polyps

-- Anyone with a personal history of colon cancer
+• Anyone with a personal history of colorectal cancer

-- Anyone with a family history of colon cancer or polyps
+• Anyone with a family history of colorectal cancer or polyps

 How often should I have a colorectal cancer screening?

-Doctors recommend that anyone who is at least 50 years old have one of the following:
+Doctors recommend that anyone at average risk (no personal or family history) who is at least 50 years old have one of the following:

-In addition to having regular screenings, there are other ways to help prevent colorectal cancer:
+In addition to having regular screenings, there are other ways to keep you healthy and lower the risk of colorectal cancer:

 - Eat a high-fiber, low-fat diet, with plenty of fruits and vegetables